-In line with the Equalities Act 2010, our Equalities and Cohesion Policy addresses all forms of discriminatory incidents.
-Our School aims to give all our pupils every opportunity to achieve the highest of standards and we will not tolerate bullying or harassment of any kind.
+In line with the Equalities Act 2010, our Equalities, Diversity and Inclusion Policy addresses all forms of discriminatory incidents.
+Our School aims to give all pupils every opportunity to achieve the highest of standards and we will not tolerate bullying or harassment of any kind.
 Our school aims to promote equality and eliminate discrimination through our teaching and learning principles, our curriculum, personal development and pastoral guidance, staff recruitment and professional development and partnerships with parents/carers and communities.
-Please find more information in our Equalities and Cohesion Policy on the school website.
+Please find more information in our Equalities, Diversity and Inclusion Policy on the school website.